Human Resource Management

 PTTEP believes that human resources are one of the keys to success.
 Efforts have thus been made to systemize human resource management, ensure equitable treatment, and promote the improvement of all employees' competency through its Intelligent Competency Management System (iCMS) and Performance Management System (PMS).
 PTTEP supports a work-life balance.
 And to promote employee engagement, PTTEP focuses on a two-way communication to hear employees' opinions and use them in continuously improving work processes, work environment, and welfare.

 PTTEP operates with respect to human rights in every country it has established a presence.
 As a participant of the United Nations Global Compact (UNGC), PTTEP discloses its practices, human rights promotion and impacts on stakeholders.
 PTTEP supports the Universal Declaration of Human Rights (UNUDHR) and the International Labor Organization's Declaration on Fundamental Principles and Rights at Work.
 Following these guidelines, PTTEP ensures equitable treatment of employees, without discrimination on the basis of ethnicity, race, sex, age, skin color, religion, disability, or others factors not related to work.
 PTTEP respects of the diversity of employees and put great efforts and respect into approaches to religious differences through the amendment of the Human Resources Rules and Regulations.
 B.E.
 2020.
 In addition to the Buddhist ordination leave, PTTEP adding that employees can take leave for Hajj or leave to go on pilgrimage in accordance with the teachings or traditions of religions.
 Employees enjoy fair employment and fair career advancement.
 They are protected against threats or privacy violations by executives, colleagues, or others.
-PTTEP introduced various channels for grievance handling issues such as through PTTEP Whistleblowing channel which during this year, we have received total of 18 cases and considered to be complaint 8 of those by follow Reporting and Whistleblowing Regulation and have been successfully executed for this channel.
-Another channel is through the human resources policy, which we have received 1 issue and we also successful resolved during this year.
-Moreover, we also included the result of each complaint case and penalties (if any) to report in the annual report and PTTEP website.
+PTTEP introduced various channels for grievance handling issues such as through PTTEP Whistleblowing channel which during 2022, we have received total of 9 cases and considered 4 of them to be complaint issues by following the Reporting and Whistleblowing Regulation and have been successfully executed for this channel.
+Another channel is through the Human Resources Policy, which during 2022, total of 4 cases were received and all were considered as complaint issues which there were 2 cases have been completed and another 2 cases are in the process which will be completed within the first quarter of 2023.
+Moreover, we also included the result of each complaint case and penalty (if any) to report in the annual report and PTTEP website.
 Nonetheless, PTTEP also communicate lesson learned from each case to employees without disclosing personal information, this is to prevent recurrence.
 PTTEP ensures strict compliance with the labor laws enforced by every country in which we operate in.
-For 2021, a Welfare Committee has been established comprising of 8 executive members and 22 employee representatives from all work sites representing 93% of total employees.
-In 2022, we increased representatives from work sites representing 100% of total employees.
-PTTEP Welfare Committee meet every 2 months, to discuss labor-related issues that cover compensation, welfare, human resource management and labor rights.
-In 2021, the Welfare Committee convened 6 meetings where 15 issues were discussed, including those concerning compensation, welfare, benefits, and opportunities for career advancement.
+In Thailand, a Welfare Committee is established, comprising 8 employer representatives and 22 employee representatives from Thailand and overseas work sites which represented 100% of total employees.
+Welfare Committee meets every 2 months to discuss labor-related issues that cover compensation, welfare, human resource management, and labor rights.
+In 2022, the Welfare Committee conducted 6 meetings where 18 issues were discussed covering compensation, welfare, benefits, and opportunities for career advancement.

 Additional information on human rights is on our Human Rights website.